 Amazing Grace and Ireland

-A decade on in a once forgotten part of Ireland is now known as the ‘Amazing Grace Country’ that welcomes visitors from all around the world.
-Buncrana is now home to an Amazing Grace park with a great viewing point and an annual festival that celebrates the song.
+A decade on, a once forgotten part of Ireland is now known as ‘Amazing Grace Country’, welcoming visitors from all around the world.
+Buncrana is now home to the Amazing Grace park which has a great viewing point and an annual festival that celebrates the song.

 Amazing Grace Festival

-Also If you enjoyed this article then check out the history, lyrics, and meaning of another famous song ‘Danny Boy‘.
+Also, If you enjoyed this article then check out the history, lyrics, and meaning of another famous song ‘Danny Boy‘.

 Alternatively, we also have more historic articles that you may enjoy, including: